 The meetings are approximately 45 minutes and focus specifically on your meditation practice and the hindrances that you are encountering.
 I will offer guided meditations and suggestions during our time together.

 Meditation sessions are offered on a sliding scale.
 Please contact me for additional information.

-I am an IMTA (International Mindfulness Teachers Association) Certified Mindfulness Teacher - Professional Level and a graduate of Jack Kornfield and Tara Brach's Mindfulness Meditation Teacher Certification Program, accredited by the Greater Good Science Center at UC-Berkeley.
+I am a Certified Mindfulness Teacher - Professional Level (CMT-P) and a graduate of Jack Kornfield and Tara Brach's Mindfulness Meditation Teacher Certification Program, accredited by the Greater Good Science Center at UC-Berkeley.